gem-storm/smrs-guide/README.md

 ## Coldchrome LUT download

 Coldchrome should be used with around 0.1-0.2 opacity, depending on the clip.
 You can download it [here](https://files.catbox.moe/d5jvto.cube)

+## Troubleshooting

+Here are some common problems and their solutions:

+#### Recipe: Setting 'X' has no parent category
+- **Solution:** Double check the syntax of your recipe config file.
+Make sure you're not using the config from the old [smoothie-py](https://github.com/couleur-tweak-tips/Smoothie) or [blur](https://github.com/f0e/blur).

+#### ffmpeg.exe is not installed/in PATH, ensure FFmpeg is installed
+- **Solution:** You need to have ffmpeg in order to use smoothie-rs.
+The easiest way to install it is by running an automated installer:
+`powershell -noe "iex(irm tl.ctt.cx); Get FFmpeg"`
+This will install Scoop package manager and FFmpeg.

+#### 'X' is not an official yuv4mpegpipe pixel format
+- **Solution:** Your video is recorded in color format that is unsuppored by SVPFlow algorithm (interpolation).
+Convert your video to a supported color format or don't interpolate your video/use rife interpolation instead.

+#### Driver does not support the required nvenc API version.
+- **Solution:** Update your NVidia GPU drivers.

+#### Python exception: Source: The index does not match the source file
+- **Solution:** Ensure your video path doesn't have any non-english, special characters.